-Those using the zsh shell (the default for new user accounts as from Catalina) might find the command R being masked by the zsh builtin r (which recalls commands).
+Those using the zsh shell (the default for new user accounts) might find the command R being masked by the zsh builtin r (which recalls commands).
 One can use a full path to R in an alias, or add disable r to ~/.zshrc.